-Connect one end of the RGB (RGBW) LED strip extension cable to the header and the other end to your RGB (RGBW) LED strip.
-The black wire (marked with a triangle on the plug) of the extension cable must be connected to Pin 1 (12V) of this header.
-The 12V pin (marked with an arrow) on the other end of the extension cable must be lined up with the 12V of the LED strip.
-Be careful with the connection orientation of the LED strip; incorrect connection may lead to the damage of the LED strip.
+Connect your RGB (RGBW) LED strip to the header.
+The power pin (marked with a triangle on the plug) of the LED strip must be connected to Pin 1 (12V) of this header.
+Incorrect connection may lead to the damage of the LED strip.